openxla/shardy/docs/sharding_representation.md

     order per-dimension sharding constraints will be propagated throughout the module.
 *   [**Dimension sharding divisibility**](#dimension-sharding-divisibility) - a
-    dimension can be sharded on axes whose product of sizes doesn’t divide the dimension size.
+    dimension can be sharded on axes whose product of sizes doesn't divide the dimension size.

 ## Detailed Design